vmpuentes/Portfolio-Landing-Page-sept-17/README.md

 # Portfolio-Landing-Page-sept-17
 This will later act as a landing page for my programming portfolio.
+My plan is to showcase my projects that I think are the most polished, but for now, I'd just like to share a few that I've worked on with other classmates.

 #### _{Portfolio Landing Page}, {September 2017}_